athingforjaz/dailyblog/README.md

 This daily blog counts your words as you write them, then offers handy statistics about the amount of words you've written.

 ## To Run
-Clone & visit localhost:3000/blogs/ in your browser.
+Clone & run `rails server` from command line, then visit localhost:3000/blogs/ in your browser.

 ## Notes 11/12/2020
 - Changed method for /blogs/new form to "post"